 tblIntraday* tables.
 Those applets look permanently at those tables and update the values in cells and points on the charts.

 ASP connection string are located in the Includes\_incConnectionOn.asp file.

 cnx.Provider = "sqloledb"

-ISAPI connection string are located in IsapiDemoFeed.cpp file, on
+ISAPI connection string is located in IsapiDemoFeed.cpp file, on the constructor:

 - Copy the folder "AspDemoFeed" under your web site and make it ASP application, to work the session and

 - Give "Scripts and Executables" Execute Permission to "cgi-bin" directory of "